ck37/ck37r/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Updated the package DESCRIPTION with a more detailed description, with inspiration from Frank Harell's Hmisc package descripton.
+* Updated the package DESCRIPTION with a more detailed description, with inspiration from Frank Harrell's Hmisc package description.

 ## Test environments